sumantkataria/Udemy-Javascript-Algorithms-DataStructures/README.md

 # Recursion -
 # - Used in JSON.parse, JSON.stringify, document.getElementById & DOM traversal algorithms.
 # - Used in Object traversals.

-# Arrays -
-# 1. Indexed in Order.
-# 2. Insertion & Deletion can be expensive.
-# 3. Can quickly be accessed at a specific index.

 # Linked List -
 # Memory Management benefits-